dev-pascal/Sorting-Visualizer/README.md

 I created this app due to my fascination for sorting algorithms and their visualization.

-The following algorithms are included:
+Currently, the following algorithms are included:

 1. 'Bubble sort' is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements and swaps them if they are in the wrong order.